HappyLyfe123/Machine-Translation-Server/README.md

   * When a user annotates an item, an IPC message is sent to the IPC Server.
 The IPC server notifies all of the listening "monitors" of the annotation through a UDP Packet.

  ### Deploy your application to a Cloud (BONUS)
- * The application was deployed to a Google Compute Engine, its currently running!
+ * The application was deployed to a Google Compute Engine
- * Simply send a valid request to https://www.penguindan-test.gq
+ * The installation process uses a live google cloud engine and will be able to retrieve requests sent to https://www.penguindan-test.gq